Using Let’s Talk, teachers and students can create computer generated:

 - Let’s Talk’s LESSON BUILDER module gives you or the students a tool to build a spoken lesson, with spoken quiz questions and spoken discussion questions.
 It’s a great tool for the kids to build presentations for each other.

-This makes is a great classroom tool for answering, discussing, debating, reflecting, rephrasing, -even praying, …because kids WANT to use this tool.
+- Let’s talk is a great classroom tool for answering, discussing, debating, reflecting, rephrasing, -even praying, …because kids WANT to use it.

 Let’s Talk has four built-in modules: